-After his death, she grew more interested in Vedanta and self-realisation, became a devotee of Swami Satchidananda and took a vow of celibacy.
+After his death, Alice continued to raise their children and simultaneously grew more interested in Vedanta and self-realisation.
+She became a devotee of Swami Satchidananda and took a vow of celibacy.
 Her music paralleled her spiritual development as Alice created her own divine musical language.
 But this wasn’t a trendy phase; she walked the walk.
-After becoming a follower of Sai Baba, she founded her own ashram, became a swami, and made the choice to forego making music for commercial purposes, preferring to be a “private” musician, which she remained until she re-emerged with a new record shortly before her death.
+She later became a follower of Sai Baba, founded her own ashram and became a swami.
+She spoke of reaching higher states of consciousness and described visitations from her husband, astral projections and divine messages in her writings Monument Eternal and Endless Wisdom.
+She even made the choice to forego making music for commercial purposes, preferring to be a “private” musician, which she remained until she re-emerged with a new record shortly before her death.

 My friend’s child said of Alice Coltrane’s music, “It sounds like a miracle.”
 Whether or not you follow the Vedantic teachings, you may also temporarily achieve a higher state of consciousness while listening to this album.
 Take the journey.